raml-org/webapi-parser/docs/migration-guide-js.md

 # Migration guide (JS)
 Welcome!

-As you may already know RAML 0.8/1.0 JS parser `raml-1-parser` has been deprecated in favor of the new and better one - `webapi-parser`.
+As you may already know RAML 0.8/1.0 JS parser `raml-1-parser` has been deprecated in favor of `webapi-parser`.
 This guide describes how to migrate an existing code from `raml-1-parser` to `webapi-parser`.

 Migration process consists of following steps:
 1. [Considering parsers differences](#considering-parsers-differences)